10 Tips for Mindful Writing and Meditative Journaling

 In his writings, he also discussed themes of music, art, life, Buddhism, writing, loneliness, and his wandering lifestyle.
 This simple habit of Kerouac's ended up being a well-known work of writing that has inspired a lot of people who came after him.

-To do a beat word sketch:
+How to do a beat word sketch:

 10. Start journaling consistently.